-Update: After the 3rd year anniversary of the death of Abby & Libby, there were 3 new large media stories about the murders.
+Update: After the 3rd year anniversary of the death of Abby & Libby, there were 3 new large media stories about the murders of Abby & Libby in Delphi Indiana.
+Everyone was hoping for a third year Delphi murders update, not only with new information but also to keep it in the out there in front of people so it does not become a cold case.
 Two were series type podcasts.
 (Scene of the Crime and Down the Hill) and one was John Walsh’s In Pursuit.
 The goal was, with widespread sharing of this case, someone would come forward with useful information.
 The case is far from cold.
 Law enforcement is continuing to work leads which they state come in regularly.
 They feel confident that someone holds the key.
 Law enforcement has also stated that they travel to other areas to learn about potentially related cases.
 As with everything we publish here, if you have anything that will help this case, please contact the tipline at the bottom of this article.

 Abby & Libby